Delboy/DryDrops/TESTING.md

 - #### Login Page
     Checked that:
-    - The login page is can be used to log in users with an existing account.
+    - The login page can be used to log in users with an existing account.
     - Users can sign in with either their username or their email address.
     - Toast messages inform the user of their status.
     - The 'Forgot Password' link enables the user to recover their password.